Replica Symmetry Broken States of some Glass Models: The balanced - model in the fully connected limit

 Here we consider the FRSB solutions.
 We first write the free energy in terms of the Parisi function $q(x)$ for $0\le x \le 1$.
 It is given by

 where

 and we have only kept the first quintic term.
 The FRSB expressions for the rest of the quintic terms are given in Appendix \ref{app:frsbquintic}.

 Because the equations for the stationarity equations of the FRSB functional equations are so cumbersome we have relegated them to the Appendices \ref{app:frsbeq} and \ref{app:frsbquintic}.
 We can only make progress in solving these equations at the quintic level by making simplifications.
 The full set of quintic terms is given in Appendix \ref{app:frsbquintic} but in Eq.~(\ref{FRSB}) we have reduced them from 9 terms to just one.
+A similar device was used by Parisi \cite{Parisi_1980} at quartic level when he retained only the $y_1$ term.
+Subsequent studies have shown that the physics was hardly changed by such an approximation, but numerical values do get modified.
 We choose the numerical value of that $z_1$ to equal $z_1^{\rm{eff}}$ in Eq.~(\ref{app:z1eff}).
 A second simplification was to set $y_5$ =0.
 When this is done the differential equation of Eq.~(\ref{qprime0}) can be solved analytically.
 With $y_5$ set to be zero we do not think that does much harm to the physics of the problem.
 For example, the Goldbart-Elderfield singularity \cite{goldbart:85} still arises.
+But without the approximations of retaining only the $z_1$ term and setting $y_5$ to zero, the numerical work required for a solution would have been much harder.

 Fortunately at quartic level, that is, if we set $z_1=0$, one can solve the differential equation for $q(x)$, Eq.~(\ref{qprime0}), analytically.
 There is no need to set $y_5$ to zero when just working at quartic level.
 Because it is a first order differential equation, its solution depends on one adjustable constant $x_0$.
 The result is